redis/docs/content/develop/clients/redis-py/transpipe.md

 -   **Pipelines** avoid network and processing overhead by sending several commands to the server together in a single communication.
 The server then sends back a single communication with all the responses.
-This typically improves performance compared to sending the commands separately.
 See the [Pipelining]({{< relref "/develop/use/pipelining" >}}) page for more information.
 -   **Transactions** guarantee that all the included commands will execute